deniserava/DeepHazard/README.md

 Authors: Denise Rava, Jelena Bradic
 Paper:

-This code implements DeepHazard: a Neural Network method for survival data that allow time-varying covariates.
+This code implements DeepHazard: a Neural Network method for survival data that allows time-varying covariates.

-The sample code in the Sample folder explains how to practically apply it.
+For an explanation of how to use this method, please see the sample code in the Sample folder.